Updated: May 4, 2022

 Conflict resolution skills: Mr. G.’s BANANO Store requires group purchases to be made with 100% group agreement.
 To come to an agreement, group members must listen to and discuss each other’s feelings, weigh the pros and cons of their choices, and work through the decision as a cohesive team.

 Earning, saving, spending: As you can imagine, it’s not always easy to get a full consensus while making group purchases.
-Mr. G. told The Daily Peel that students were debating over whether or not to save up 60 points to get a pizza in the following week, or get ten pieces of candy in the current week.
+Mr. G. told The Daily Peel that students were once debating over whether or not to save up 60 points to get a pizza in the following week, or get ten pieces of candy in the current week.
 According to Mr. G., “We had a really good chat about saving versus spending.
 [The students] eventually compromised on getting 10 minutes of Chromebook time and then saving the rest.
 They have 33.5 points going into next week - Looks like I'll be buying pizza next week!”

 This is a valuable lesson on what constitutes an “expensive” purchase - as the concept of something being expensive is relative to the amount of money an individual or a group has to earn, spend, and save.